chrisjm66/chrisjm66/README.md

 ## Hello!
 My name is Chris.

 #### I enjoy learning about computers and aviation, and have been working with websites for about a year and a half now.
+I study Computer Science at Brookdale Community College in Lincroft, NJ.
-#### I also study Computer Science at Brookdale Community College and fly small airplanes out of a local airport, with plans to become a flight instructor in the near future!
+#### I also fly small airplanes out of a local airport, with plans to become a flight instructor in the near future!

 Some current projects that I have worked on include a personal website for myself and a virtual card game created as a final project in my Programming II class!
 <!--